wmcbrine/PDCurses/demos/README.md

 Distribution Status
 -------------------

-Public Domain, except for rain.c and worm.c, which are under the ncurses license (MIT-like).
+Public domain, except for rain.c and worm.c, which are under the ncurses license (MIT-like).